FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 ## Node-RED as an ETL tool

 Node-RED is specifically used for building various types of IoT applications.
-During the development of such applications, we sometimes used Node-RED as an ETL is tool without even realizing it.
+Data ops workload are part of these use-cases, and are often deployed without thinking of them as DataOps.
 For instance, when monitoring sensors across a facility, the process involves extracting data from sensors, transforming (cleaning and formatting) sensor data, and loading it into a database.
 There are thousands of other such examples.
-This demonstrates that Node-RED has already been adopted as an ETL tool at a certain level.

 *Note: We have mentioned only a few nodes that can be used in the ETL process, but there are thousands of other nodes that you can explore yourself by visiting the [Node-RED Nodes Library](https://flows.nodered.org/search?type=node)*